slburson/misc-extensions/README.md

 - `alist` _alist_: Yields, as two values, the successive pairs of `alist`.

-- `plist` _plist_: Yields, as two values, the successive pairs of elements of `plist'; that is, there is one iteration for each two elements.
+- `plist` _plist_: Yields, as two values, the successive pairs of elements of `plist`; that is, there is one iteration for each two elements.

 - `hash-table` _table_: Yields, as two values, the successive pairs of `table`.
   (Warning: the ordering of pairs is Lisp-implementation-dependent and should not